 The grants are supported by funding provided through the MITEI Founding and Sustaining Members Program.
 All MIT faculty or members of the research staff with principal investigator privileges at the start of the funding are eligible.
 The program is not designed to provide additional resources for projects that are already underway.

-The 2014 Seed Fund Call is now closed.
 Please check back in fall 2014 for information about the 2015 call for proposals.